licjon/reference-finder/README.md

 4. Then run `pip install -r requirements.txt`

-5. Your manuscript (txt or docx) and subdirectory of PDFs should be in the src directory but don't have to be.
+5. Your manuscript (txt, docx, or pdf) and subdirectory of PDFs should be in the src directory but don't have to be.

 6. cd into the src directory and run `python3 ref_finder.py file_name.txt path/to/pdf/folder/`.
 If your manuscript file is in another directory, then enter the path to the file (including the file name) instead of just the file name.